JEBailey/posl-dsl-framework/README.md

 #POSL
-Posl is an expression based scripting framework which is tied to java method invokation.
+Posl is an expression based scripting framework which is tied to java method invocation.
 It provides a minimalistic structure from which to define a grammar for a Domain Specific Language.

 ##First Steps